 Passive-aggressive behavior is crazy-making!
 But, once you understand it, you can keep your sanity.
 Once you learn how to respond to and recover from it, you will feel more competent and confident when it arises, too.'

 You can get the skills you need by taking online or in-person classes.
-Find out which will help you by applying for a free half hour consultation over Skype.
+Find out which will help you by booking a free half-hour consultation over Skype.